 - Tigernut Flour is made from a North African root and is slightly sweet and coarse textured.

-almond flour is probably the most common gf flour used in cakes
+almond flour is the most common flour used in gluten free cakes

-I make my gluten free carrot cake, below, with almond flour, probably the most common gluten free flour used in cakes.
+I make my Gluten Free Carrot Cake, above, and my Almond Ricotta Cake, below, with almond flour, probably the most common gluten free flour used in cakes.
 There is a long rich history of baking with almond flour.

 - Almond flour comes blanched (where the skins of the nuts have been removed) or unblanched, with the skins of the almonds left on.